Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Large Neighbourhood Search

-We consider instances of our model with minimum production constraints.
-Each of these constraints is defined over a subset of pits.
-To find an improved solution, we need to be able to make changes to an existing schedule while still satisfying these constraints.

-Under the Pit Links strategy, we adjust the weights of blocks, for the purpose of focal block selection, as the neighbourhood is constructed.
-Initially, blocks are weighted as per Section \ref{sec:PB_Selection}.
-After the first path of blocks is added to the neighbourhood, these values are adjusted for subsequent focal block selections.
-Let $\mathcal{M}_N$ denote the subset of pits that are covered by the current neighbourhood, $N$.
-A pit $m$ is covered by $N$ if there exists a block $b \in N$ that belongs to $m$.
-We set the weights of all blocks $b$ to zero if $b$ does not belong to a pit in $\mathcal{M}_N$ and $b$ does not belong to a pit that is linked, by a minimum production constraint, to a pit in $\mathcal{M}_N$.
+\textbf{Pit Links} To find improved solutions, we need to be able to make changes to an existing schedule while still satisfying minimum production constraints over sets of pits.
+Under the Pit Links strategy, blocks are initially weighted according to one of the methods in Table \ref{tab:BlockSelection}.
+After adding the first path of blocks to the neighbourhood, these values are adjusted for subsequent focal block selections.
+We set the weight of a block to zero if it does not belong to a pit that is either \textit{covered} by the current neighbourhood, or linked, by a minimum production constraint, to a pit covered by the neighbourhood.
+A neighbourhood \textit{covers} a pit if it contains a block that belongs to that pit.
 If the weights of all remaining blocks are zero, and we have not reached the maximum neighbourhood size, we reset all block weights to their original values.